RSC-RP/nextflow_scri_config/docs/seattlechildrens.md

 # Below are non-mandatory information
 Before running the pipeline you will need to create a Nextflow environment on `mamba`.
 You can load _Singularity_ using the environment module system on Cybertron.

-## Create a Nextflow environment on `mamba`
+## Create a Nextflow `mamba` environment

-1. Create _nextflow.yml_ file containing the following content
+1. Create _nextflow.yml_ file containing the following content.
+This YAML file can be utilized to set up a mamba environment, specifying both the version of Nextflow and the environment name.

 ```yaml
 name: nextflow